- Academic Affairs

 - Laundette P. Jones, PhD, Assistant Professor, Department of Pharmacology, University of Maryland School of Medicine

-- Wendy G. Lane, MD, MPH, Associate Director, Preventive Medicine Residency Program, and Associate Professor, Department of Epidemiology and Public Health & Department of Pediatrics, University of Maryland School of Medicine
+- Wendy G. Lane, MD, MPH, Associate Director, Preventive Medicine Residency Program, and Associate Professor, Department of Epidemiology and Public Health and Department of Pediatrics, University of Maryland School of Medicine

 - Tanya L. Sharpe, PhD, MSW, Associate Professor, University of Maryland, School of Social Work